 If the family terminates the lease in accordance with these requirements, the program is required to offer the family the opportunity for continued tenant-based assistance, in the form of a voucher or other comparable tenant-based rental assistance.
-If voucher or other comparable tenant-based assistance is not immediately available upon termination of the family's lease in the PBV unit, the program must give the family priority to receive the next available opportunity for continued tenant-based assistance.
+If voucher or other comparable tenant-based rental assistance.
+If voucher or other family's lease in the PBV unit, the program must give the family priority to receive the next available opportunity for continued tenant-based assistance.